Yale & Towne Manufacturing Co., Stamford, Connecticut - 3 movements, M33

 longer duration paper dial format.
 Yale was doing this retrofit until 1970.
 This

-lock is fitted with Swiss-made movements which were not sourced until the late
+lock is fitted with Swiss-made movements which were not sourced until the early

 Model M33, c.
 1950.